jnbdz/rust-quickstarts/tutorial/ownership-and-borrowing/README.md

 To better understand you need to look into **Stack and Heap**:

 #### STACK
-- Stack
 - Fast memory creation and retrieval
 - All about speed!!!
 - Memory management is very easy
 - The memory of the var is automatically recaptured by the program after the var gets out of *scope*
 - Rust uses *stack* by default for its memory needs
 - The data is actually store next too each other on the hardware
 - Scope:
     - At the end of the `}` the scope ends (a var will be cleared out) (Also known as *LIFO*)
     - Even a *if* statement has a scope
     - **LIFO:** Last In, First Out
 ##### Example
 ```rust
 fn main() {